Julius-Tietenberg/course_guide/README.md

 ### 1. Login & Registration

-In the current version, When registering the email must be the a email address of the University of Duisburg-Eisen.
+In the current version, When registering the email must be the a email address of the University of Duisburg-Essen.
 That means, the email suffix must contain "**uni-due.de**", such as course-guide@uni-due.de

 ![image-20220815042316396](https://user-images.githubusercontent.com/102190949/184554227-3ed21d05-0086-4dc4-b89e-940b5c158313.png)